yinanazhou/ds-glassdoor/README.md

 # Data Scientist in Canada: Project Overview
-* Created a tool that estimates data science salaries (asymmetric MAE ~ $ 8K) to help data scientists negotiate their income when they get a job, and built a client facing API using flask
+* Created a tool that estimates data science salaries (asymmetric MAE ~ $ 8K) to help data scientists negotiate their income when they get a job, and built a client facing API using Flask
 * Scraped over 500 jobs in Canada from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.
-* Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
+* Optimized Linear, Lasso, Ridge, and Random Forest Regressors using GridsearchCV to reach the best model.
 * ON-GOING: data scientist job description generator

 ## Development